 We all love LOOKUP functions in Excel and the heart favourite is VLOOKUP.
-We are well introduced to VLOOKUP and have already seen VLOOKUP in action several times, but we never came across a situation where we have multiple ranges to look up based on a condition.
+We are well introduced to VLOOKUP and have already seen VLOOKUP in action several times, but we never came across a situation where we have multiple ranges to look up and have to switch between them based on a condition.

 For example, to calculate wages of workmen you have defined different rates depending on hours worked.
 Up to this point situation is easy as we can used VLOOKUP formula to easily fetch the rate corresponding to correct number of hours within data range.
 But what if you have different rates if labour force exceeds standard working hours?